 • Bilingual students generally demonstrate greater academic gains.

 Research shows that students in language immersion programs typically develop strong academic skills in addition to becoming proficient in both languages.

 • Students have the opportunity to achieve true bilingualism and biliteracy in Mandarin and English.
 Students learn languages more easily at an early age.
 Immersing and instructing students in a second language provides an effective vehicle for students to learn to speak, read and write fluently in both languages by fifth grade.

 • Students develop cultural literacy as well as enhanced cognitive skills.
 Language immersion students benefit from the ability to communicate with people from diverse linguistic and cultural backgrounds.
 They also typically experience academic achievement at or above their single-language peers.
 Research covering more than 40 years of language immersion instruction shows that students receive a variety of cognitive benefits such as mental flexibility, nonverbal problem-solving abilities and enhanced critical thinking skills.

-Interested families must complete and submit an application for their child.
+Interested families are required to attend one of the Parent Information Meetings offered at the school prior to submitting an application for the program.
+Families must complete and submit an application for their child.
 Applications for kindergarten will be available at Franklin Elementary and online.
 Applications must be submitted to Franklin Elementary by the deadline to be entered into the lottery.
 (If there are more applicants than spaces in the program, students will be selected through a lottery process.)

 Students residing within the school boundaries of Franklin Elementary will be placed in the first lottery drawing.
 The second drawing will be for students outside of the school boundary, but within the Vancouver Public Schools’ boundaries.
 The third drawing will be for students outside of Vancouver Public School District (per district regulations).
 All applicants will be notified of the lottery outcome.